Katesgrove Ward team: Councillor Doug Cresswell, Councillor Louise Keane and local campaigner Kate Nikulina

 - Tackling rubbish problems – tackling fly-tipping, making sure people have the right bins and working for doorstep glass recycling

-- Decent affordable housing – tackling the cost-of-living crisis, better-insulated homes cutting fuel bills.
+- Action on the cost-of-living crisis, financial support, and better-insulated homes cutting fuel bills and emissions

 Reading achievements and mini manifesto